ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

-\emph{\textbf{AI Buttons}}: Users can generate new variations by selecting an AB Component and typing instructions to the AI (Figure 3, Part 1).
-Instructions are automatically converted into labeled buttons (Figure 3, Part 2).
+Users can generate new variations by selecting a Variation Field and typing instructions to the AI (Figure \ref{fig:ai_buttons}, Part 1 and 2).
+Instructions are automatically converted into labeled buttons (Figure \ref{fig:ai_buttons}, Part 4).
 The labels are generated using the LLM.
-As users experiment with newer variations using the AI, they create a set of custom AI Variation Buttons that they can reuse to apply to different parts of the passage, making these buttons reusable (Figure 3, Part 4).
-The prompts and labels for the buttons can be edited and improved over time.
-(Figure 4, Part 5).
-This allows writers to not only create a set of variations for a particular AB Component, but also design a set of buttons reflecting the kinds of variations they might want to generate for other parts of the text in the future, akin to a custom Swiss army knife for variations.
+As users experiment with newer variations using the AI, they create a set of custom AI Modifiers that they can apply to different parts of the passage, making them reusable (Figure \ref{fig:ai_buttons}, Part 5 and 6).
+The prompts and labels for the buttons can be edited and improved over time (Figure \ref{fig:ai_buttons}, Part 7 and 8).
+This allows writers to not only create variations for a particular Variation Field, but also design buttons reflecting the kinds of variations they might want to generate for other parts of the text in the future, akin to a custom Swiss army knife for variations.
+As users add more variations, the interface organizes them into a scrollable list with a maximum height, so users do not run out of room.
+A more complete implementation could explore more sophisticated ways to group and search through AI Modifiers.